circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 xlarge      | 8.0 | 16GB
 {: class="table table-striped"}

-**Note:** Java and Erlang languages that introspect the `/proc` directory for information about CPU count may require additional configuration to attain benefits from the CircleCI 2.0 resource class feature.
-Users of Java and Erlang languages should pin their CPU count to their guaranteed CPU resources.
+**Note:** Java, Erlang and any other languages that introspect the `/proc` directory for information about CPU count may require additional configuration to prevent slowdown when using the CircleCI 2.0 resource class feature.
+Programs with this issue may request 32 CPU cores and run slower than they would when requesting one core.
+Users of languages with this issue should pin their CPU count to their guaranteed CPU resources.

 #### **`steps`**